Doist/ffs/ffs-sdk-frontend/README.md

-# FFS backend library
+# FFS frontend SDK

-Library that runs in safe environments, such as a backend.
-It synchronizes rules with the server and evaluates them locally.
+SDK that fetches rules evaluation results from the server, meant to run unsafe environments, such as frontends.

 The workflow can be as simple as: